maciejg-git/vue-icons/README.md

 ### Naming

-The general pattern for naming icon is [B|Fa|Mdi] [icon name] [Icon]. registerIcon function allows to customize icons names.
-By default icons registered by this function have 'Icon' suffix and does not have vendor prefix.
-You can change that by adding options argument as in example below.
-It can be useful if using more than one vendor or if there is risk of name conflict with other components.
+The general pattern for naming icon is [vendor prefix] [icon name] ['Icon' suffix].
+By default icons registered by registerIcon function have 'Icon' suffix and does not have vendor prefix.You can change that pattern by adding options argument as in example below.
+This can be useful when using multiple vendors or if there is risk of name conflict with other components.

 ```js
 // main.js